NelanJoe/NelanJoe/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nelan
 =============================================================================================================================

 Student.
-Software Developer.
+Developer.
 -------------------

 Nelan is a hardworking and dedicated student, currently pursuing a degree in informatics engineering and is passionate about new technologies.

 * 🌍  I'm based in Bogor, Indonesia
 * ✉️  You can contact me at [nelanjorelat@gmail.com](mailto:nelanjorelat@gmail.com)
-* 🧠  I'm learning a Python, Javascript, PHP and Javascript Framework.
+* 🧠  I'm learning a ReactJs & TypeScript
+* 🤝  I'm open to collaborating on exciting projects as a frontend developer, designer or dev rel.

 ### Skills